-visions4people offers a kaleidoscopic overview of artistic research in the context of psychiatric residential environments and conveys their particular challenges.
-What form can design visions and interventions take where people are central?
-Tyyne Claudia Pollmann has addressed this question and studied it as part of a cooperation between Weißensee Kunsthochschule Berlin and the Clinic for Psychiatry and Psychotherapy Charité Mitte, together with students, patients and staff on the psychiatric ward.
+visions4people offers a kaleidoscopic overview of artistic research in the context of psychiatric environments and conveys their particular challenges.
+What form can design visions and interventions take when people are central?
+Tyyne Claudia Pollmann has addressed this question and explored it in a cooperation between the Department of Psychiatry and Psychotherapy Charité Berlin Mitte and weißensee kunsthochschule berlin, together with students, patients, and staff of the psychiatric clinic.

-Scientific and artistic contributions, photographs and a polyphonic research material reveal to the reader the multifaceted experiences gained from this cooperation.
-The book is a valuable contribution for specialists and students from the disciplines of art, architecture, design, psychology, psychiatry, anthropology, and sociology who are planning a similar initiative—and a basis for novel collaborative projects in which the role for people in a psychiatry changes fundamentally: from being affected to getting involved.
+Scientific and artistic contributions, photographs, and polyphonic research material reveal to the reader the multifaceted experiences gained from this cooperation.
+The book is a valuable contribution for specialists and students from the disciplines of art, architecture, design, psychology, psychiatry, anthropology, and sociology who are planning a similar initiative—and a basis for novel collaborative projects in which the patient's role in a psychiatry changes fundamentally: from being affected to getting involved.